 A very common question we get is “how much tax will I pay on the sale of my business?”
 In fact, now with the upcoming tax reform, it’s likely about to get worse for small business owners.
-That’s because the proposed tax reform is expected tax small business owners at almost 40% on the gain in the year of sale of their business based on new income thresholds.
+That’s because the proposed tax reform is expected to tax small business owners at almost 40% on the gain in the year of sale of their business based on new taxable income thresholds.
 Reform is likely to turn what previously would have been favorable long-term capital gain rates into ordinary income tax gain rates.
-This is extremely difficult for business owners since the sale is usually in preparation for retirement or other investments, but the owner will be losing a significant portion of the cash from the sale to the IRS.
+This is extremely difficult for any business owner since the sale is usually in preparation for retirement or other investments, but the owner will be losing a significant portion of the cash from the sale to the IRS.

-A lesser-known tax provision under IRC Section 1202 allows business owners to sell their business 100% tax-free up to $10M, just by meeting some straightforward requirements.
+A lesser-known tax provision under IRC Section 1202 allows qualified business owners to sell their business 100% tax-free up to $10M, just by meeting some straightforward requirements.

 The main requirements for the tax-free sale of a business are: